Report the use of knives and weapons

 Knives and guns are offensive weapons and it is illegal to carry, sell, hire or make them available to another person.

-If you know someone who frequently carries an offensive weapon, such as a knife, report them:
+You can report someone who frequently carries an offensive weapon, such as a knife:

 - in person – visit a police station